EdwardBonnett/c3-vscode-extension/README.md

  when you press F5 it will attach to your running Construct 3 game and allow remote debugging.

-If you have the Construct 3 VS Code plugin then running / stopping the debug instance from within VS Code will automatically start / stop your game for you - so you don't need to enter the Construct 3 IDE at all!
+If you have the Construct 3 VS Code plugin then running / stopping the debug instance from within VS Code will automatically start / stop your game for you.
+Note: The construct 3 window requires to be focused / visible periodically, otherwise the game window may not play automatically.

 ### Auto script reloading
 If you have the Construct 3 VS Code plugin then any time you save a file from within VS Code it will reload the script folder inside Construct 3.

+## Construct 3 Plugin
+For some of these features you will need to install the "VS Code Plugin" addon from the construct website https://www.construct.net/en/make-games/addons

 ## Known Issues

 None yet, let me know!

 ## Release Notes
+### 1.0.2
+- Added extra file required for debugging
 ### 1.0.1
 - Fixing generation issue
 - Added logo
 ### 1.0.0
 - Initial release